Saved In The NECCO Time! Bankrupt Candy Company Sold At Federal Auction

 The winning bidder, Spangler Candy Company, which was also founded by a pair of brothers, has been family owned and operated since 1906.
 Its current CEO, Kirkland B. Vashaw, is a fourth-generation family member.

-Mike McGee, CEO of Necco, told the Boston Herald, "We started as a family-owned candy company.
+Mike McGee, CEO of NECCO, told the Boston Herald, "We started as a family-owned candy company.
 We're thrilled to work with a fourth-generation candy company that's going to bring some new stewardship to our brand.
 We'll work really hard to make sure we get a successful transition."